Designing Website Navigation: Key Trends to Consider

 What is the biggest draw for toggling menu?
 Well, by allowing the users to switch it on and off offers a sense of freedom and more command to the user.
 Moreover, by allowing the user to toggle the menu as per the context of his use, it saves more space on the screen.
 It offers more freedom to the user while making the contents easily accessible.

 Any navigation design is incomplete without a search box to find the required, contents at any moment.

 When a website has too much content and pages a search option can save a lot of time and effort for finding something immediately.

 When offering a search option, you must make the experience even better by allowing quicker auto-complete options and suggested results as per the typed letters.
 The search box must be provided at a visually prominent spot above the fold.
 Preferably it should be placed in the upper right-hand corner to ensure quick visibility.

 Fixed navigation which is also known as sticky navigation continues to show the user the navigation menu by grabbing a fixed place on the screen.
 Websites with long pages find it useful because it allows quick access to the navigation menu at any point in time during the browsing.
 The sticky menu mostly appears when the user scrolls up after scrolling down the page for a while.

-If you are a multi-brand business with several different web pages representing different products or services you may need to require your brand image to be constantly visible on the pages.
-Large websites with several pages dedicated to different offerings can have a navigation menu on top of the website that remains constant across the pages.
-It helps business websites to ensure quick and easy accessibility across the web pages for different business purposes while maintaining the same integrated look and feels through the menu.
+If you are a multi-brand business, you may require your brand image to be constantly visible on the pages.
+Large websites can have a navigation menu on top of the website that remains constant across the pages.
+It helps business websites to ensure quick and easy access across the web pages for different business purposes.
+It also maintains the same integrated look and feel through the menu.

 Author Bio: Keval Padia is a co-founder of Nimblechapps, a prominent AngularJS development company based in India.
 He follows different tech blogs and current updates of the field lure him to express his views and thoughts on certain topics.